ENME480/enme480_project/README.md

 ## Objective

-The objective of this project is to control the UR3e to move (at least) three AR-tagged blocks to desired positions using camera image as inputs.
+The objective of this project is to control the UR3e to move (at least) three AR-tagged blocks to desired positions using the camera image as input.
 We will use OpenCV for processing the image data.
-The program will also integrate the functions of previous lab assignments.
+The program will also integrate the functions of previous lab assignments (camera calibration, perspective transforms, FK/IK, and ROS nodes).
 The major objectives are the following
 - Use OpenCV functions to find the centroid of each block
 - Convert the pixel coordinates in an image to coordinates in the world frame using a perspective matrix
 - Move the blocks from the detected positions to predefined desired positions (e.g. out of the workspace, stack a tower)